 This example explains how to direct the camera and open a gate when someone wants to enter during daytime.
-This is done by connecting a PIR detector to the product's input port and a switch relay to the product's output port via the multicable.
+This is done by connecting a PIR detector to the product's input port and a switch relay to the product's output port.